Re-Elect · Precinct 8 · Town Meeting

 +

-Brookline's housing crisis won't be solved with vague good intentions.
-It requires voting yes on specific projects and creating real zoning pathways for responsible development.
+Brookline's housing shortage won't be solved with vague good intentions or by another 10 years of planning.
+This isn't about "building for building's sake", but for now, progress requires voting yes on specific projects, and creating real zoning pathways for responsible development in the right locations.

 I support mixed-use, transit-oriented development in Coolidge Corner and along our commercial corridors, filling in the "missing teeth" of our streetscape with housing and ground-floor retail that make our neighborhoods more walkable, more vibrant, and more affordable.